Transferable Skills: 10 Skills That Work Across Industries

 Transferable skills, also known as “portable skills,” are qualities that can be transferred from one job to another.
 Highlighting your transferable skills is especially important when changing jobs or industries.
-You likely already possess many transferable skills employers want, like organization or strong communication.
-You can strengthen those skills and develop new ones that employers value across industries and jobs.
+You likely already possess many transferable skills employers value, like organization, communication, relationship building or attention to detail.

 What are transferable skills?